magare-bidgely/udfkit/docs/testcase.md

 So in general on a high level, there could be a couple of test class
 types: a polarized yes / no type and a linear type.
-There could be more but in the interest of keeping things simple, let's ignore other types.
+There could be more such as logistic but in the interest of keeping things simple, let's ignore other types.

+### Actual example
+Let's follow it up with an actual example in a notebook environment in the notebook folder called first_run.ipynb.
+GL!